ketulpatel24/MATLAB_CFD/README.md

 # MATLAB_CFD
-I worked on some important solver used in computational fluid dynamics and heat transfer using MATLAB toolbox
+I have worked on some important solver used in computational fluid dynamics and heat transfer using MATLAB toolbox